You can read this article on Medium too.

 - Publishing date

-In my case, I further split my writing into four different categories:
+To make it easier to organize and retrieve my files, I further split my writing into different categories:

 You may not need categories in your case.
 If you do need them, keep them at the bare minimum.
 It’s not just a matter of system.
 You won’t be able to handle many of them anyway, so it’s useless to make your categorization too granular.